vitabaks/postgresql_cluster/roles/upgrade/README.md

   - Remove 'pg_wal_old' directory
 - **Remove existing cluster from DCS**
 - **Start Patroni service on the Cluster Leader**
-  - Wait for patroni port to become open on the host
+  - Wait for Patroni port to become open on the host
   - Check Patroni is healthy on the Leader
 - **Perform RESUME PgBouncer pools on the Leader**
   - Notes: if 'pgbouncer_install' is 'true' and 'pgbouncer_pool_pause' is 'true'
 - **Start Patroni service on the Cluster Replica**
-  - Wait for patroni port to become open on the host
+  - Wait for Patroni port to become open on the host
   - Check Patroni is healthy on the Replica
 - **Perform RESUME PgBouncer pools on the Replica**
   - Notes: if 'pgbouncer_install' is 'true' and 'pgbouncer_pool_pause' is 'true'
 - **Check PostgreSQL is started and accepting connections**
 - **Disable maintenance mode for HAProxy** (for 'Type A' scheme)
-  - Update haproxy conf file "/etc/haproxy/haproxy.cfg"
+  - Update haproxy conf file
     - Notes: Enable http-checks
   - Reload haproxy service
   - Start confd service